j-d-carmichael/quilk/README.md

 *If anyone fancies helping [evolve](https://github.com/jdcrecur/quilk/) quilk give me a shout, many [skilled] hands make light work.*

-### Last commit
+### Latest commits
-You can now use a json file or js module returning a js object representation of the json file.
+1. You can now use a json file or js module returning a js object representation of the json file.
 Using a js module opposed to a json opens to doors to nice comments... but also dynamically generating the output.
-Here are the docs for json or module: [https://jdcrecur.github.io/quilk/json-or-module.html](https://jdcrecur.github.io/quilk/json-or-module.html)
+Here are the docs for json or module: [https://jdcrecur.github.io/quilk/JSON-or-Module.html](https://jdcrecur.github.io/quilk/JSON-or-Module.html)

-The notifier is now either on, off, or on for up to varying levels, configurable from the json, eg:
+2. The notifier is now either on, off, or on for up to varying levels, configurable from the json, eg:
 ```
 "notifier" : {
     "on_for_level": 10,